forestgrape/coronavirus/index.md

 * Dry Particulates <- Small Aerosol containing a Particulate (more likely in dry air)

 and smaller aerosol can convert to larger (see e.g. Figure 3 (C) and (D) in [marr](#marr)):
-* Small Aerosol <-> Large Aerosol (in dry air equilibrium tends to the left, in humid to the right)
+* Small Aerosol <-> Large Aerosol/Droplets (in dry air equilibrium tends to the left, in humid to the right)

 The larger tend to fall to the ground since their movement is driven more by gravity (described for example in [tellier](#tellier)).